 4 The Gas Pipelines Access (Western Australia) Act 1998 was renamed as the Energy Arbitration and Review Act 1998 by the National Gas Access (WA) Act 2009 s.
 26.

+5 The Electricity Industry Amendment (Distributed Energy Resources) Act 2024 s.
+4 (to the extent it inserts the definition of Coordinator) and s.
+9 were deleted by the Electricity Industry Amendment (Alternative Electricity Services) Act 2024 s.
+27 before they purported to come into operation.